 1LT Donald A. Bailey (C/1-502 IN) was awarded the Army Commendation Medal with Valor for heroism in the Republic of Vietnam on 6 April 1970.
-Lieutenant Bailey distinguished himself while serving as commanding officer of Company C, 1st Battalion (Airmobile), 502d Infantry, at Fire Support Base Arsenal, Republic of Vietnam.
+Lieutenant Bailey distinguished himself while serving as commanding officer of Company C, 1st Battalion (Airmobile), 502d Infantry, at Fire Support Base ARSENAL, Republic of Vietnam.
 When the fire base came under an enemy sapper attack, Lieutenant Bailey immediately moved to the area of contact.
 He engaged the insurgents with hand grenades and led a reaction force against the enemy.
 Despite hostile grenade fire and satchel charges, he directed the fire of his men and repulsed the enemy attack.
-His actions contributed immeasurably to the successful defense of the military service and reflect great credit upon himself, his unit, and the United States Army.
+His actions contributed immeasurably to the successful defense of the fire base.
+Lieutenant Bailey's personal bravery and devotion to duty were in keeping with the highest traditions of the military service and reflect great credit upon himself, his unit, and the United States Army.
 (HQ, 101st ABN DIV, General Orders Number 6042, 29 May 1970)